After a shocking event, some people don’t completely recover. Post-traumatic stress disorder symptoms that last longer than a month require treatment.

 Psychiatrists also look for evidence that your emotional state has become more unsettled, even without reminders.
 You might be jumpy, fly into rages, or develop insomnia.

-PTSD affects your ability to think and your mood.
+PTSD affects your mood and ability to think.
 You might blank out on details of the trauma or relive them as if they are occurring right now.
 You might seem depressed, guilty, or ashamed or detached from friends and family and your usual pleasures.

-In acute stress disorder, symptoms like these are serious but go away within a month.
+In acute stress disorder, symptoms are serious but can go away within a month.
 If they last longer and affect your ability to function — and can’t be explained by substance abuse or another cause — you might have PTSD.

 Even in areas that endure a disaster, most people do not develop PTSD.
 You’re more vulnerable if, like veterans, you see a dead body, see other people hurt, or suffer an injury.
 Other risk factors are a history of mental illness or substance abuse or trauma as a child.
 An increase in stress after the event — for example, if you lose your home or face financial problems after losing a spouse — can trigger PTSD.

-The main treatments for PTSD are medications and talk therapy, ideally with someone who understands PTSD, and for at least six weeks.
+The main treatments for PTSD are medications and talk therapy, ideally with someone who understands PTSD.
 You’ll need to learn how to identify triggers and ways to manage anger or relax.
 You may also need to address other issues like abusive relationships or bad habits that existed before the trauma but are making it more difficult to recover.

 Antidepressants can help PTSD symptoms.
-Although not currently approved for this purpose, Prazosin may be helpful with sleep problems linked to PTSD.
+Although is not approved for this purpose, the medication Prazosin may improve sleep problems linked to PTSD.
 Electroconvulsive therapy is showing positive results, as is eye movement desensitization and reprocessing (or EMDR).
 Mindfulness treatment may also help.

-In therapy, you might be encouraged to imagine the event or returning to the place where it occurred to face your fear, as you might remember the event inaccurately or feel inappropriate shame or guilt.
+In cognitive behavioral therapy, you might be encouraged to imagine the event or return to the place where it occurred to face your fear, as you might remember the event inaccurately or feel inappropriate shame or guilt.

-You’ll help yourself recover by taking steps to live more healthily in general: exercise, set and meet realistic goals, and spend time with people who care about you.
+Taking healthy steps can also help you recover: Exercise, set and meet realistic goals, and spend time with people who care about you.